Shelagh Keesmaat (she/her)

 Registered Psychotherapist, Recreation Therapist

-I have worked as a Registered Psychotherapist and Recreation Therapist in adult mental health for over 28 years providing support for clients struggling with various mental health issues.
-My extensive work in residential treatment settings has given me a wealth of experience helping people cope with the challenges of anxiety, depression, stress, relationship difficulties, life transitions, disordered eating, body image issues and substance use.
-As a registered member of Therapeutic Recreation Ontario, my role as a recreation therapist offers a unique opportunity to bring discussions about meaningful leisure and lifestyle balance into therapy sessions for clients who believe this would be helpful.
+I have worked as a Registered Psychotherapist and Recreation Therapist in adult mental health for 30+ years, providing support for clients struggling with various mental health concerns.
+I specialize in helping people cope with the challenges of anxiety, OCD, stress, relationship difficulties, menopause transitions, grief, disordered eating, and body image issues.
+My role as a recreation therapist gives me a unique opportunity to bring discussions about meaningful leisure and lifestyle balance into therapy sessions for clients who believe this would be helpful.
 I strive to help others create the fulfilling life they deserve.

 "It’s important for me to bring the qualities of empathy, compassion, open-mindedness, non-judgementalness and humour to my sessions. "